Skip to navigation Skip to content

 1

-For information about eligibility, see Eligibility for JobSeeker Payment (JSP).
+For information about eligibility, see Eligibility and rate impacts for JobSeeker Payment (JSP).

 Where the customer is unable or unwilling to claim online, they can claim JSP via: